 Yokohama is noted, too, for having Japan's largest and most colorful Chinatown.
 It is also home to the futuristic Minato Mirai 21 Development on the waterfront.

-Yokohama was the first port opened to foreign trade by the Japanese government since 1635.
-1635 was when the Dutch were confined to what at the time was Dejima Island in Nagasaki as the only foreign traders allowed to reside in Japan.
-This move was the final measure of the many for the expulsion of foreigners from Japan that had begun with the expulsion of foreign missionaries in June 1587.
+Yokohama opened to overseas trade in 1859 - the first time in over two centuries that foreigners were allowed to live and trade on the Japanese mainland.
+The last time before that was in 1635 when the Dutch were confined to what at the time was Dejima Island in Nagasaki.
+Moving the Dutch offshore was the final measure of many in the expulsion of foreigners from Japan, which had begun with the expulsion of foreign missionaries in June 1587.

-The opening of Yokohama can be traced to the signing in the port of Shimoda of the Treaty of Amity and Commerce (the "Harris Treaty") of July 29 1858 which America, with its military might, forced on Japan - along with other Western powers, each with their own treaty.
-However the Harris Treaty specified nearby Kanagawa, not Yokohama, as the port of extraterritoriality in Tokyo.
+The opening of Yokohama can be traced to the signing in the port of Shimoda of the Treaty of Amity and Commerce (the "Harris Treaty") of July 29 1858 which America, with its military might, forced on Japan - as did other Western powers, each with its own treaty.
+However the Harris Treaty actually specified nearby Kanagawa, not Yokohama, as the port of extraterritoriality in Tokyo.

 The first resident British ambassador to Japan, Rutherford Alcock, arrived in Tokyo on 26 June 1859.
 Shortly afterwards he discovered that the Japanese government was putting the finishing touches on an elaborate settlement for foreign trade, complete with granite piers and custom house, built at great effort and expense, but on the marshes of what was at that time the tiny fishing village of Yokohama, not the treaty port of Kanagawa.

-Kanagawa was on the Tokaido highway, the main thoroughfare between Kyoto and Tokyo (known as Edo at the time), and was therefore ideally suited to quick and easy communications.
-Yokohama on the other hand was several miles from the Tokaido, and having only a single road for access this meant that all trade between the settlement of Yokohama and the rest of Japan could be easily monitored and restricted, and indeed initially was by requiring the purchase of a licence by Japanese to even access Yokohama.
+Kanagawa was on the Tokaido highway, the main thoroughfare between Kyoto and Edo (current day Tokyo), and was therefore ideally suited to quick and easy communications.
+Yokohama on the other hand was several miles from the Tokaido, and with only a single road for access, making all trade between Yokohama and the rest of Japan easy to monitor and control.
+At the start, Japanese citizens had to purchase a licence just to access Yokohama.

 The Japanese government was adamant in the face of protests by the British ambassador, Alcock, and the American ambassador, Harris.
 The Japanese government had its hand strengthened by the fact that the foreign merchants, eager to start trading with Japan quickly, moved in to Yokohama with its extensive, ready-made, facilities, oblivious to political wranglings when the long-awaited chance to begin trade with Japan beckoned.
 The foreign trading community thus lived in Yokohama, while the diplomatic community lived in Kanagawa.